TheDragonary/SM64-Coop-Mods/README.md

 # SM64 Co-op Mods
-Some mods I created for sm64ex-coop.
+Some mods I created for sm64coopdx.
 Mostly cheats and random stuff that can make your life easier or stuff I randomly made for no reason other than just for fun.

 All models, romhacks and texture mods are simply ports, they are not originally created by me.

-All mods are compatible with sm64coopdx too.

-## Coin Star Mods
+## Coin Requirement Modifier
-1CoinStar.lua - Simply only requires you to get 1 coin in order to get the coin star [ARCHIVED]

-1RedCoin.lua - The exact same but for red coins [ARCHIVED]

-1C1RC.lua - A combination of the two above [ARCHIVED]

 coinreqmod.lua - Allows you to modify the number of coins/red coins required using commands
 >Sure does make your life easier.
 No need to run around and grind all those coins.

-## Death and Restart Mods
+## Death and Restart Mod
-PressXToDie.lua - Pressing X will kill you [ARCHIVED]

-PressXToRestart.lua - Pressing X will restart the level [ARCHIVED]

-X2DY2R.lua - Press X to die and Y to restart [ARCHIVED]
->These are not the actual X and Y keys on your keyboard but rather whatever button you mapped them to (You'll find the option in Controls --> Extra Binds)

-die.lua - Type /die to die [ARCHIVED]

-restart.lua - Type /restart to restart the level [ARCHIVED]
+dierestart.lua - Type /die to die or /restart to restart the level

-dierestart.lua - A combination of the two above
 >Simply more efficient.

 ## Easy Bubble Mod